Novel results for the anisotropic sparse grid quadrature: Introduction

 The main task in estimating the quadrature's cost is the estimation of the number of multi-indices which are contained in the sparse index set.
-For the isotropic variant, the number of indices can easily be determined by combinatorial arguments, see e.g.~\cite{GG98,NR96}.
-Things get more involved if one considers anisotropic, i.e.\ weighted, sparse index sets.
+For the isotropic variant, the number of indices can easily be determined by combinatorial arguments, see e.g.~\cite{GG98,NR96,WW95}.
+Things get more involved if one considers anisotropic, i.e.\ weighted, sparse index sets, which yields a particular instance of a weighted tensor product algorithm, see \cite{WW99} and especially \cite[Chapter 15]{NW10}, where a comprehensive overview of related literature can be found.
 In this case, to the best of our knowledge, only very rough estimates on the cardinality of the index set are known, although several estimates can be found in the literature, see e.g.~\cite{Beg72}.
 In fact, this problem is equivalent to the estimation of the number of integer solutions to linear Diophantine inequalities, see \cite{SCH} and the references therein, which is a problem in number theory, or to the calculation of the integer points in a convex polyhedron.
 Current estimates are not sharp and do not provide improved results for the cost of the anisotropic sparse grid quadrature in comparison with the anisotropic full tensor product quadrature.
 In this article, we prove a novel formula to estimate the cardinality of the sparse index set in the weighted case.
-This formula is much sharper than the other established estimates.
+This formula is much more accurate than the other established estimates.

 A very popular application that requires efficient high-dimensional quadrature rules are parametric partial differential equations.
 They are obtained, for example, from partial differential equations with random data by truncating the series expansions of the underlying random fields and parametrizing them with respect to the random fields' distribution.
 As representatives for such problems, we shall consider here elliptic diffusion problems with random coefficients as well as diffusion problems on random domains as specific examples to quantify the performance of the anisotropic sparse grid quadrature.
 The resulting quadrature approach is very similar to the an\-iso\-tro\-pic sparse grid collocation method based on Gaussian collocation points which has been introduced in \cite{NTW08a,NTW08b}.
 The collocation method interpolates the random solution in certain collocation points and represents it in the parameter space with the aid of polynomials.
 Thus, it belongs to the class of non-intrusive methods, cf.~\cite{BNT07}.
 Instead of representing the random solution itself, the anisotropic sparse grid quadrature can be employed to directly compute the solutions statistics, i.e.\ its moments, and functionals of the solution.